akarathanassis/btc-volatility-lab/README.md

 A Bitcoin volatility modelling lab aimed at:

 - Modelling and forecasting BTC volatility
-- Connecting model outputs to actionable views for Polymarket-style bets
 - Serving a visualisation dashboard of key volatility metrics

 ## Structure